School Streets temporarily motor traffic outside a school by creating timed road closures during school drop off and pick up times.

 - How can I give my view once the School Street closures begin?

 - Can I park in car parking bays during the road closure?

-If you are already in a pay and display parking bay before the street is closed, you can remain there for as long as you have paid.
+If you are already in a pay-by-phone parking bay before the street is closed, you can remain there for as long as you have paid.
 You will not be allowed to enter the street and access the paid parking bays unless you hold a valid School Street exemption.